GordilloXavi/Java/README.md

 # Java

-Basic Java code and tiny personal projects.
+Basic Java code and small personal projects.

 Use freely for reference and learning.